 Delusions and hallucinations can be dangerous for the individual experiencing them and those around the individual.
-Hallucinations can cause people to act on their emotions.
+Hallucinations can cause people to act on their emotions and ways they ordinarily would not.
 For example, an auditory hallucination is often in the form of voices telling an individual to do something dangerous such as harm themselves or others.

 Delusions can turn into rooted beliefs that cause the individual to act on their belief.
 For example, a woman who writes letters to Alex Baldwin begins to believe he is sending her messages that he is in love with her, may attempt to buy tickets to all of his shows and cyber stalk him.
 A strong delusion such as this can lead to emotional (and maybe even) financial distress.